 Making a divot in the fairway may sound embarrassing if you are a new golfer.
 However, it is essential to know that everyone makes divots when they golf.
 The important thing is you take a few moments to fix it.
 The sand-and-seed bottles are already on your golf cart, and there are refill stations throughout the course if you run low.

-Are there specific clubs that cause players to make more divots?
+Do specific clubs cause players to make more divots?

 Yes, four different types of clubs are more likely to make a divot when you use them on the fairway.
 These clubs include Sand Wedge, Pitching Wedge, 8 Iron, and 9 Iron.